Installing

 <path-to-executable>/run_toika_loom.exe <num_shafts> <usb_port_name>

-is the number of shafts your loom has.
-This is used in two ways: - Pattern files that have too many shafts are rejected.
+- Pattern files that have too many shafts are rejected.

 - The data format used by Toika ES dobby heads varies depending on the number of shafts.
 If you specify the wrong value, the loom will not work correctly.
+(Séguin looms do not have this issue).

 To run more than one loom server on the same computer, specify loom-specific values for each of the following options: